This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Difficulty Defecating and Shedding

-Watch for these signs of dehydration:
+Watch for these key indicators of dehydration:

-- Retained eye caps, impacting vision
+- Retained eye caps preventing clear vision

 Water Sources for Snakes